Action Status Problem Manufacturer Model Function

 Other nice little gotchas are: uninsulated wires soldered to feedthrough bulkhead capacitors emerging with live mains on them from the inlet filter; bare mains on the front panel mains toggle and neon power indicator, and an uninsulated phenolic solder tag strip CHECK ORIGIN OF WIRES screwed to the base of the bare metal box (the screw isn't secured and can be undone from the outside).

-a) Bare mains is all over the inside:
+a) Bare mains is all over the inside: PHOTOS 300 to 310 [renumber later]

 Believe it or not, the ultra flexible thin grey wires with super thin insulation (see photo below right) carry not only secondary voltages, but mains to the primary.
 The insulation is so thin I would not trust it for US 120Vac ±5% = 126Vac max, let alone UK 230Vac -6% +10% = 253Vac max (peak voltage 253Vrms x √2 = 357V).
-Bizarrely they used thicker insulated wires (RD/YW/OE) for the outputs of the rectifiers:
+Bizarrely they used thicker insulated wires (RD/YW/OE) only for the outputs of the rectifiers:

 I also found a 15mm long bare wire hanging off the KVD assembly, and the handled metal lid scrapes the pcb at the back when you remove or re-attach it.